Prices of goods increase over time, resulting in a fall in the purchasing power (quantity of goods that one unit of money can buy) of money.

-Central Government specifies the cost inflation index by notifying in the official gazette.
+The Central Government specifies the cost inflation index by notifying in the official gazette.

 Cost Inflation Index = 75% of the average rise in the Consumer Price Index* (urban) for the immediately preceding year.

-*Consumer Price Index compares the current price of a basket of goods and services (which represent the economy) with the price of the same basket of goods and services in the previous year to calculate the increase in prices.
+*Consumer Price Index compares the current price of a basket of goods and services (which represent the economy) with the cost of the same basket of goods and services in the previous year to calculate the increase in prices.

 What is the current Cost Inflation Index?